ahernsean/chatblade/README.md

 #### Show streaming text (experimental)

-You can also stream the responses, just like in the webui.
+You can also stream the responses, just like in the web UI.
 At the end of the stream it will format the result.
 This can be combined in an interactive session

 ```chatblade -s -i```